-The investor can realize the value of the Warrants prior to the maturity date only if the Warrants can be sold on the secondary market at the respective market price.
+The investor can realize the value of the Warrants prior to the maturity date only if the Warrants can be sold in the secondary market at the respective market price.
+In light of the limited term of the Warrants, investors cannot rely on their price to recover from any losses in time.